The Best Fiverr Alternatives for Freelancers and Clients

 - Photography

-Talent working on fixed-price projects pay 10% of their project bid amount or $5, whichever is higher.
+Like Fiverr, Freelancer assesses a service fee on all projects.
+Professionals working on fixed-price projects pay 10% of their project bid amount or $5, whichever is higher.
 This amount is converted into other currencies based on where you reside.
-On hourly contracts, talent pays a 10% fee on every milestone payment.
+On hourly contracts, freelancers pay a 10% fee on every milestone payment.
+Additional rates may apply for preferred freelancer jobs or contests.

 Freelancer for clients

-Clients using Freelancer can either post work and receive bids, or start a contest.
+Clients using Freelancer can either post work and receive bids or start a contest.
 These posts can be open to anyone or require an in-person activity in a specific area.
+Freelancer charges clients a fee as well.

 Clients with fixed-price projects pay 3% of the winning project bid amount or $3, whichever is higher.
 Once again, this amount is converted into other currencies based on your location.
 On hourly contracts, clients pay a 3% service fee.